ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Ghosts vs Deities: know what you are
 Trying to explain the difference between a ghost and a deity is like trying to explain the difference between a dog and a wolf.
-After meeting and working with you through out the years, I've discovered that some deities identify as ghosts.
+After meeting and working with you throughout the years, I've discovered that some deities identify as ghosts.
 Not only do they identify as ghosts, but they can't tell the difference between ghosts and deities.
 This is a HUGE problem because we need deities to save us from the ghosts, but if they think they're a ghost they aren't going to be very receptive.

 2nd problem with deities that think they are ghosts: the dark cloud and ghosts can be eliminated in cemetaries, yet deities are immune.
 This is crucial to understand because it is one of our major tactics.
 Unfortunately, some deities are afraid, superstitious of cemetaries.